Mountain Lakes, New Hampshire

-Mountain Lakes is a census-designated place (CDP) in the towns of Haverhill and Bath in Grafton County, New Hampshire, United States.
+Mountain Lakes is a census-designated place (CDP) in the towns of Haverhill and Bath, New Hampshire, United States.
 It had a population of 504 at the 2020 census.

 The Haverhill portion of the community is an independent incorporated district, with its own water system, planning board, and recreation program, and is guided by a three-member elected board of commissioners and annual district meeting.

 Geography

 The Haverhill portion of Mountain Lakes surrounds two namesake lakes constructed on Waterman Brook, a north-flowing tributary of the Wild Ammonoosuc River.
 The CDP extends to the north into the neighboring town of Bath, as far as the Wild Ammonoosuc and the Swiftwater Covered Bridge.
 New Hampshire Route 112 travels across the Bath portion of the CDP, connecting Woodsville to the west with Kinsman Notch and North Woodstock to the east.

 According to the United States Census Bureau, the Mountain Lakes CDP has a total area of 9.4 km2, of which 9.1 sqkm are land and 0.3 sqkm, or 3.10%, are water.